 Priority Partners: Collaborations between UCB faculty and scholars at other universities with Jean Monnet Centers of Excellence will receive a higher priority.

-Timeline: for projects expected from September 1, 2021-August 31, 2024; Roll over of funds from year to year allowed
+Timeline: Up to 3 years for projects expected from July 1, 2025-June 30, 2028; Roll over of funds from year to year allowed

 To submit a proposal for consideration, please send a 1/2 page narrative explaining the nature of your project, the time frame over which it will occur and the proposed budget as soon as possible to IES Associate Director Akasemi Newsome at firstname.lastname@example.org.
 Be sure to specify the source and amount of matching funds for your project.

-- Multiculturalism and Borders in the EU (Mark Bevir, Political Science)
+- Identity, Technologies of Governance and Border Surveillance in the EU (Mark Bevir, Political Science)